Homemade Recipes for Dogs With Sensitive Stomachs

 If your canine companion is suffering from a sensitive stomach and indigestion, things can easily get frustrating.
 While your dog does not have a history of visiting the popular Mexican restaurant around the corner or going on a garlic eating binge, at times, it seems like his food has quite an adverse effect on his sensitive digestive system.
 So what gives?

-So if by exclusion your dog is not eating tacos and jalapenos all day and you are not giving into any begging frenzies, why is your dog still suffering from digestive problems?
+So if by exclusion, your dog is not eating tacos and jalapenos all day and you are not giving in to any begging frenzies, why is your dog still suffering from digestive problems?
 The mystery may be unlocked by looking into the dog food you are feeding. ''Food intolerances can result from dyes, preservatives, contaminants or even natural proteins in the food, further adds Dr. Selmer.
 The ultimate solution for such intolerances is therefore ideally feeding a home-cooked diet made with carbohydrates and proteins that are novel or new to the patient.''
-Sound advice that makes perfectly sense in today's human-made world where not much thought is given to making things from scratch.
+Sound advice that makes perfect sense in today's human-made world where not much thought is given to making things from scratch.

 Recipes for Homemade Sensitive Dog Food